Commission on Ministry

 Mission: Oversee the formation of vocational deacons, including assisting individuals and parishes with the nomination and application process, providing continuing support to those in the diaconal formation process and developing and overseeing the education and formation programs for deacons; interview those who are prepared and make recommendations regarding postulancy, candidacy and ordination; provide advice and counsel to the Bishop on matters related to the diaconate; serve as a resource on the diaconate for the Diocese.

-The Committee on the Diaconate gathers for six to eight full day meetings year.
+The Committee on the Diaconate gathers for about six daylong meetings each year.
 In addition, each member serves as a contact person for one or more persons in formation for diaconal ministry.

-Chair: The Rev. Deacon Holly Hanback; St. James', Warrenton
+Chair: The Rev. Deacon Holly Hanback; St. Gabriel's, Leesburg

 Committee on Priesthood